 *Normally, attendance is taken online (using PowerSchool).
 However, sometimes a teacher doesn’t leave their computer behind (particularly when you are headed to professional development) or feel comfortable sharing computer login information (sometimes we have confidential things we can’t share), so I keep about 10 of these sheets stapled together for an old-school attendance.
 Mark an “A” for absent and send to the office with a student.
 Done!

 Behind my attendance sheets, I keep copies of this writing activity.
 It can be done really at any time, so it is a great time-filler and the kids love it!
 I keep my favorites in a binder in the classroom library for the kids to read and use for later inspiration.
-You can grab it FREE below.
+You can grab it FREE by signing up for my weekly newsletter below:

 I also keep this fun book right inside the binder as it is the perfect time filler (kids love to talk!!!!).
 It’s also good for morning meeting!
 If you’re not familiar with it already, I recommend you grab it (Amazon affiliate link below).